Oregon Trail: Missouri

-Initially, the main jumping off point was the common head of the Santa Fe Trail and Oregon trail—Independence, and Kansas City.
+Initially, the main jumping-off point was the common head of the Santa Fe Trail and Oregon trail— Independence, and Kansas City.
 Travelers starting in Independence had to ferry across the Missouri River.
 After following the Santa Fe trail to near present-day Topeka, they ferried across the Kansas River to start the trek across Kansas and points west.
 Another busy "jumping off point" was St. Joseph—established in 1843.
 In its early days, St. Joseph was a bustling outpost and rough frontier town, serving as one of the last supply points before heading over the Missouri River to the frontier.
 St. Joseph had good steamboat connections to St. Louis and other ports on the combined Ohio, Missouri, and Mississippi River systems.
-During the busy season there were several ferry boats and steamboats available to transport travelers to the Kansas shore where they started their travels westward.
+During the busy season, there were several ferry boats and steamboats available to transport travelers to the Kansas shore where they started their travels westward.
 Before the Union Pacific Railroad was started in 1865, St. Joseph was the westernmost point in the United States accessible by rail.
 Other towns used as supply points in Missouri included Old Franklin, Arrow Rock, and Fort Osage.

 Iowa

 The Lewis and Clark Expedition stopped several times in the future state of Iowa on their 1805–1806 expedition to the west coast.
 Some settlers started drifting into Iowa in 1833.
 In 1846, the Mormons, expelled from Nauvoo, Illinois, traversed Iowa (on part of the Mormon Trail) and settled temporarily in significant numbers on the Missouri River in Iowa and the future state of Nebraska at their Winter Quarters near the future city of Omaha, Nebraska.
 The Mormons established about 50 temporary towns including the town of Kanesville, Iowa (renamed Council Bluffs in 1852), on the east bank of the Missouri River opposite the mouth of the Platte River.
-For those travelers who were bringing their teams to the Platte River junction, Kanesville and other towns became major jumping off places and supply points.
+For travelers bringing their teams to the Platte River junction, Kanesville, and other towns became major jumping-off places and supply points.
 In 1847 the Mormons established three ferries across the Missouri River and others established even more ferries for the spring start on the trail.
-In the 1850 census there were about 8,000 mostly Mormons tabulated in the large Pottawattamie County, Iowa District 21.
+In the 1850 census, there were about 8,000 mostly Mormons tabulated in the large Pottawattamie County, Iowa District 21.
 (The original Pottawattamie County was subsequently made into five counties and parts of several more.)
-By 1854, most of the Mormon towns, farms and villages were largely taken over by non-Mormons as they abandoned them or sold them for not much and continued their migration to Utah.
-After 1846, the towns of Council Bluffs, Iowa, Omaha (est. 1852) and other Missouri River towns became major supply points and jumping off places for travelers on the Mormon, California, Oregon, and other trails west.
+By 1854, most of the Mormon towns, farms, and villages were largely taken over by non-Mormons as they abandoned them or sold them for not much and continued their migration to Utah.
+After 1846, the towns of Council Bluffs, Iowa, Omaha (est. 1852), and other Missouri River towns became major supply points and jumping-off places for travelers on the Mormon, California, Oregon, and other trails west.